vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/6_Aditi_and_Diti.md

 Arische Religion, ii.
 400.

 * Rel. des Veda', pp. 202 ff.; SBE. xlvi.
 329. Geldner (Zur Kosmogonie des RV., p.
-5) holds that Aditi is ' undivided- ness', 'completeness '.
+5) holds that Aditi is ' undividedness', 'completeness '.

 * RV. vi, 50.
 10; vii, 35.
 14. In Greece we have a cow-headed figure in Arcadia (BCH.
 1899, p.
 635) and Here's epithet Boōpis (Farnell, Greece and Babylon,